Image Fusion

 Data Type

-This parameter is available only when the function is launched from the Imagery tab -> DOM Data Production group -> Image Fusion.
+This parameter is only available when the function is launched from the Satellite Image Processing Tab->DOM Data Production Group->Image Fusion.

-Select the source of the input image data, with two options: Image Files and Mosaic Dataset.
+Selects the source of input image data, providing two options: Image Files and Mosaic Dataset.
 The default is Image Files.
-Use the Image File List to manage image files with functions like Add, Select All, Select Reverse, Delete, and Settings.
+Use Add, Select All, Select Reverse, Delete, and Settings functions under Image File List to manage image files.

 • Add: Provides four ways to input image files: Add File, Add Folder, Add List, and Add Mosaic Data.
-When selecting Add Folder, all image files in the folder (including subfolders) are automatically retrieved.
+When selecting Add Folder, all image files within that folder (including subfolders) are automatically retrieved.

 • Select All: Selects all records in the list.

-• Select Reverse: Inverts the selection of all records in the list.
+• Select Reverse: Inversely selects all records in the list.

 • Delete: Deletes the selected records from the list.

-• Settings: When the input panchromatic and multispectral images are not fully paired, use the Settings button to manage pairing rules to complete the pairing for all images.
+• Settings: When the input panchromatic and multispectral images are not fully paired, use the Settings button to manage the Pairing Rules to complete pairing for all images.

 Panchromatic Data Source

-This parameter is available only when the function is launched from the Imagery tab -> DOM Data Production group -> Image Fusion.
+This parameter is only available when the function is launched from the Satellite Image Processing Tab->DOM Data Production Group->Image Fusion.

-After selecting Mosaic Dataset in Data Type, specify the data source where the panchromatic image data is located.
+After selecting Mosaic Dataset in Data Type, specifies the data source where the panchromatic image data resides.

 DataSource

-Panchromatic Data After selecting Mosaic Dataset in Data Type, specify the mosaic dataset where the panchromatic image data is located.
-If it is part of a workflow production, it is display-only and cannot be edited.
+Panchromatic Data After selecting Mosaic Dataset in Data Type, specifies the mosaic dataset where the panchromatic image data resides.
+For workflow production, it is display-only and cannot be edited.
 DatasetMosaic

 Multispectral Data Source

-This parameter is available only when the function is launched from the Imagery tab -> DOM Data Production group -> Image Fusion.
+This parameter is only available when the function is launched from the Satellite Image Processing Tab->DOM Data Production Group->Image Fusion.

-After selecting Mosaic Dataset in Data Type, specify the data source where the multispectral image data is located.
+After selecting Mosaic Dataset in Data Type, specifies the data source where the multispectral image data resides.

 DataSource

-Multispectral Data After selecting Mosaic Dataset in Data Type, specify the mosaic dataset where the multispectral image data is located.
-If it is part of a workflow production, it is display-only and cannot be edited.
+Multispectral Data After selecting Mosaic Dataset in Data Type, specifies the mosaic dataset where the multispectral image data resides.
+For workflow production, it is display-only and cannot be edited.
 DatasetMosaic

 Fusion Method